Positioning London as a social integration thought leader

 What we did

-Using City Hall’s framework for social integration, social mobility and community engagement, we created a process to that resulted in 18 case studies with the most relevance to London.
+Using City Hall’s framework for social integration, social mobility and community engagement, we created a process that resulted in 18 case studies with the most relevance to London.
 For each, we established relevance in terms of demographics and strategic alignment, and then identified what London could apply to their own strategy from each case study.

 Following a thorough analysis, we created five clear recommendations on how London should use and invest in sport to meet their objectives.
 We presented all findings to Matthew Ryder QC, Deputy Mayor for Social Integration, Social Mobility and Community Engagement.